OrbintSoft/yauaa.netstandard/README.md

 To support the original project you can make a small donation to:
 [![Donations via PayPal](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/nielsbasjes) **Niels Basjes, Original Author**

-To support this porting, don't esitate to contribute to code sending a Pull request
+To support this porting, don't esitate to contribute to code sending a Pull request or with reporting issues

 Otherwise a small paypal donation can also be apreciated [![Donations via PayPal](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/orbintsoft) **Stefano Balzarotti, Author of porting**

-Don't forget to be thankful to the original author Nicolaas Basjes, he did most of the effort.
+Don't forget to be thankful to the original author Nicolaas Basjes, because he did most of the effort.

 License
 =======
-    Yet Another UserAgent Analyzer .NET Standard Porting realized by Balzarotti Stefano, Copyright (C) OrbintSoft
+    Yet Another UserAgent Analyzer for .NET Standard Porting realized by Balzarotti Stefano, Copyright (C) OrbintSoft

   	Original Author and License: